TFong1/sf_crime/dbt/README.md

 Data Build Tool (dbt) is a tool that transforms data in data warehouses using SQL SELECT statements.

-For this project, we will be using dbt to transform San Francisco crime incident data that has been loaded into a Star schema.
-More information about dbt can be found [here](https://docs.getdbt.com/docs/introduction).
+For this project, we will be using dbt to transform San Francisco crime incident data to a Star schema.

+This guide covers the following topics:

+* Environment
+* Data Pipeline
+* Build the dbt Project
+* Resources

 ## Environment